FAP-2286 and Peptide-Targeted Radionuclide Development Program

 Clinical studies of small molecule imaging agents targeting FAP have validated this target in a diverse number of cancer indications and support the further evaluation of peptide-targeted radionuclide therapy.
 FAP-targeted radiopharmaceuticals have at least two potential modes of anti-tumor activity: radiation crossfire, in which tumor cells are irradiated due to their close proximity to CAFs; and depletion of CAFs, disrupting the communication between the tumor cells and the tumor stroma.
 In addition, in certain tumor types, such as sarcoma and mesothelioma, FAP is expressed on the tumor cells themselves, and in those tumors, FAP-targeted radiopharmaceuticals may have a direct antitumor effect.

-Clovis will conduct the global clinical trials and holds U.S. and global rights to FAP-2286, excluding Europe.
 Clovis has also acquired global rights to discovery program directed at three unnamed preclinical targets for radiopharmaceutical therapy.
+Clovis holds global rights for the discovery program and for FAP-2286 holds U.S. and global rights, excluding Europe.

 To learn more, view the presentation provided below.

 1 Rettig, 1993, Cancer Research